root-project/root/graf3d/doc/v600/index.md

   default.
 The default value for this flag is 0 (no OpenGL).
 - Fix size issues with the FTGL text.
 - Make `TMathText` work with FTGL
+- Linear and radial color gradients are implemented for "GL in Pad" (only a simple radial color gradient), see also the notes about TLinearGradient and TRadialGradient classes.